Mwexim/skript-parser/code-conventions.md

 * When creating a new package, create a `package-info.java` file, and add the `javax.annotation.ParametersAreNonnullByDefault`.
 * If you are absolutely certain that a variable is non-null despite it being marked as nullable, use an assertion.

-Important note : in the future, the project is planned to instead use the `java.util.Optional` API instead.
+Important note: in the future, the project is planned to instead use the `java.util.Optional` API instead.